longevity-genie/just-chat-glucosedao/README.md

 At least 4GB of RAM (recommended)

 Though WSL is not strictly required for installation, it is highly recommended for running Linux-based containers efficiently.
-If you don’t want to use WSL during Docker Desktop installation, uncheck the option "Use WSL 2 instead of Hyper-V".
+If you don't want to use WSL during Docker Desktop installation, uncheck the option "Use WSL 2 instead of Hyper-V".
 Docker will automatically switch to Windows Containers instead of Linux Containers.

 Limitations Without WSL:
 -You cannot run Linux-based containers (unless using a full virtual machine).
 -Performance is slower because it uses Hyper-V (Windows 10 Pro/Enterprise) or Windows-native virtualization.
--Some Docker features (e.g., Kubernetes support) won’t work.
+-Some Docker features (e.g., Kubernetes support) won't work.

 ### Install Docker Desktop